MY DESIGN story

 I was in my 2nd year of college living in San Diego and was at that pivotal point where I had to pick a major.
 Interior design was up there on the list, as it had been for a couple years, but I was also interested in psychology or becoming a midwife.
 I wanted to be extra sure about my choice, so I spent about a week going over the pros and cons of each profession, and finally landed on interior design which I felt would be the best fit for me long-term.

 My next big decision was choosing a school to attend.
 My first option was to stay in San Diego — a place I felt safe and comfortable as I had moved there after high school with a few close friends.
 If I stayed there, I would need to attend an accredited, private design school, that came with a BIG price tag.
 My second option was to finish up my last general-ed semester in Florence, Italy and after, move to Sacramento to attend a less expensive, but also highly accredited design program at a California State school.
-As hard as it was to admit, I knew the second option was the smartest choice, and would push me outside of my comfort zone and the little Southern California bubble I’d been in all my life.
-So — that’s what I did.
-I spent 6 months in beautiful Italy, and after, moved off to Sacramento to dive into my studies in interior design and architecture.
+As hard as it was to admit, I knew the second option was the smartest choice, and would push me outside of my comfort zone — and out of the Southern California bubble I’d been in all my life.
+So, that’s what I did.
+I spent 6 months in Italy and after, moved off to Sacramento to dive into my studies in interior design and architecture.

 Fast forward 3 or so years to 2006 — I graduated from Sacramento State with my degree in Interior Design and, as I had intended since the beginning of design school, moved out to NYC to work for an architectural firm.
 It was a really small firm with really big projects, which meant I was wearing multiple hats.
 I was managing and designing all kinds of projects, including: restaurants, Madison Ave. and Soho retail boutiques, mansions in the Hamptons and Park Ave. homes.
 It was a dream job for someone just starting out and I was so happy - I was loving NYC and loving the work.